ieee-auth-sb/build_your_first_ai_game_workshop/README.md

 # reinforcement-learning-game
-This project contains a slef trained ai game from open GymAI library using reinforecment learning that will be presented as a Machine Learning workshop for beginners at the Greek National ECE Student Conference (SFHMMY) of 2019.
+This project contains a self trained ai game from open GymAI library using reinforecment learning that will be presented as a Machine Learning workshop for beginners at the Greek National ECE Student Conference (SFHMMY) of 2019.

 You need to install all dependencies first using
 ```text